tituschewxj/tp/docs/DeveloperGuide.md

 <puml src="diagrams/StorageClassDiagram.puml" width="550" /><br><br>

 **The `Storage` component,**
-* can save both contact book data and user preference data in JSON format, and read them back into corresponding objects.
+* can save both contact book data and user preference data and course name data in JSON format, and read them back into corresponding objects.
-* inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from both `AddressBookStorage` and `UserPrefStorage` and `CourseStorageName`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 {{ newPage }}